timhughes/vagrant_ansible_okd4/README.md

     mkdir -p webroot/os_ignition

-If yuo have used ithe directory before then you need to remove the old files.
+If you have used the directory before then you need to remove the old files.

     rm -rf webroot/os_ignition/*
     rm -rf webroot/os_ignition/.openshift*

+## Creating the boot configs

-Create an `install-config.yaml` inside the installatin directory and customize it as per the documentation on https://docs.openshift.com/container-platform/4.4/installing/installing_bare_metal/installing-bare-metal.html#installation-bare-metal-config-yaml_installing-bare-metal
+Create an `install-config.yaml` inside the installation directory and customize it as per the documentation on https://docs.openshift.com/container-platform/4.4/installing/installing_bare_metal/installing-bare-metal.html#installation-bare-metal-config-yaml_installing-bare-metal
-Note that you need to put your pull secret in there.
+Note that you need to put your pull secret in there:

     cat <<-EOF > webroot/os_ignition/install-config.yaml
     apiVersion: v1